 A more common premium would cost around £14 a month, which could still earn you £95 cashback - not bad.

-However, as with free welcome gifts offered from insurers, the monetary value of the cashback over the course of an entire policy term is relatively insignificant.
+However, as with life insurance with free gift offers, the monetary value of the cashback over the course of an entire policy term is relatively insignificant.

-Think about if you were to take out this hypothetical life insurance policy over a 30-year term to protect your family.
+Think about if you were to take out this hypothetical family life insurance policy over a 30-year term to protect your loved ones.